Request For Quote

 Enter depth

 The calculator code was developed by APLJaK Ventures and certainly thanks to them since we certainly could not have done the code for it.
-It sort of makes sense since they are a company that does large truck scales so they are into the concept of bulk material measurement.
+It sort of makes sense since they are a company that does large truck scales, so they are into the concept of bulk material measurement.

-Without being able to verify the quantity you agree to purchase you just will not know if it is a fair deal or not.
+Without being able to verify the quantity you agree to purchase, you just will not know if it is a fair deal or not.

 Here are some reference dimensions.

-One cord is 4 X 4 by 8 feet wide = 128 cubic feet
+One cord is 4 X 4 by 8 feet wide = 128 cubic feet.

 One-third of a cord would be 42.66 cubic feet.
 It would line ou like one row of 16" pieces.
 So it calculates this way one row 16" wide 4 feet high X 8 feet long = 42.66 cubic feet one-third of 128 cubic feet.

-These numbers are rounded but if you extend them out more decimal places it will come out to the exact number.
+These numbers are rounded, but if you extend them out more decimal places, it will come out to the exact number.

 Firewood Quantities We Sell

-At Bostonfirewood.com we are geared to be a firewood supplier that does things a little differently.
-We sell, deliver and stack kiln dried firewood for customers in the Boston area and Metro West.
+At Bostonfirewood.com, we are geared to be a firewood supplier that does things a little differently.
+We sell, deliver, and stack kiln-dried firewood for customers in the Boston area and Metro West.
 We know many customers want;

 • Smaller quantities of wood other than a full cord

-• Kiln dried wood delivered
+• Kiln-dried wood delivered

-• Wood stacked were you want it
+• Wood stacked where you want it

 • Firewood that lights and burns well